AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] Generate real json from notes
 	- [x] Remember to add empty page to json for odd cases
 	- [ ] Spell check all text files
+- [ ] Once the flags start to change dynamically, make a way to generate the txt file from the json

 ## Unlocking the feature
-- [ ] write miniscene or include it with siringa (check non sa più che pensare e ha bisogno di raccogliere le info dopo che hanabi se ne va)
 - [ ] Hai sbloccato: Appunti di check (in outline orenji)